Jay-1409/TimeMachine/README.md

 ## 🤝 Contributing

 PRs welcome.
 Keep changes focused and include a brief description (screenshots for UI changes help).
 Open an issue to discuss bigger ideas first.

+See CONTRIBUTING.md for setup, coding guidelines, and the PR process.
+Please also review our CODE_OF_CONDUCT.md.
+For security matters, see SECURITY.md.

+Hacktoberfest: We label issues with `hacktoberfest` and `good first issue`.
+Valid PRs will be merged, approved, or labeled `hacktoberfest-accepted`.
+Spam/invalid PRs will be labeled accordingly and closed.

 ## 📜 License